AdobeDocs/document-cloud-learn.en/help/sign/digitalid/intesi-sign.md

 ---
-title: Signing using Intesi Group
+title: Signing using [!DNL Intesi Group]
-description: Learn how to use your Intesi Group digital ID with Adobe Sign
+description: Learn how to use your [!DNL Intesi Group] digital ID with Adobe Sign
 role: User
 product: adobe sign
 solution: Document Cloud